niaid/tomojs-pytools/_sources/commandline.rst.txt

 Command Line Interface
 ======================

-The Pytools packages contain a command line executables for varous tasks.
+The Pytools packages contain a command line executables for various tasks.
 They can be invoke directly as an executable:

 .. code-block :: bash